-Common reptile species include adder, common lizard, grass snake and slow-worm are present throughout the UK in a range of both urban and rural habitats.
-Sand lizard and smooth snake are much more restricted to pockets of Southern England, and in the case of sand lizard, very small areas in west Wales and Merseyside.
+Common reptile species include adder, common lizard, grass snake and slow-worm.
+These species are present throughout the UK in a range of both urban and rural habitats.
+Sand lizard and smooth snake are much more restricted.
+They are typically found in pockets of Southern England, and in the case of sand lizard, very small areas in west Wales and Merseyside.
 The potential for a project to affect reptiles is usually identified within a Preliminary Ecological Appraisal / Extended Phase 1 Habitat Survey.

-As reptiles can be present on a range of sites is important to establish whether surveys to identify presence or absence of reptiles should be considered.
+As reptiles can be present on a range of sites, it is important to establish whether surveys to identify presence or absence of reptiles should be considered.
 EcoNorth can advise you on whether reptile surveys are required prior to commencement of your project.

 To prevent delays, it is important to get in touch as early as possible, as reptile surveys are highly seasonal.